AGILE: Hand-Object Interaction Reconstruction from Video via Agentic Generation: Conclusion

 \section{Conclusion}

-In this work, we presented \sysname{}, a robust framework addressing the persistent challenges of incomplete geometry and brittle initialization in large-scale HOI reconstruction.
-By shifting the paradigm from \textit{reconstruction-based} optimization to \textit{agentic generation}, we leverage VLM-guided priors to synthesize high-fidelity, watertight object meshes even under severe occlusion.
-Furthermore, our \textit{anchor-and-track} strategy eliminates the dependency on fragile SfM pipelines, enabling stable pose estimation on challenging in-the-wild videos where prior methods fail.
-Extensive experiments confirm that \sysname{} achieves state-of-the-art accuracy and exceptional robustness, producing simulation-ready digital twins that effectively bridge the gap between visual observation and physical simulation.
+In this work, we presented \sysname{}, a robust framework that addresses the persistent challenges of incomplete geometry and brittle initialization in monocular hand-object interaction reconstruction.
+By shifting the paradigm from \textit{reconstruction-based} optimization to \textit{agentic generation}, we leverage VLM-guided priors to synthesize high-fidelity, watertight object meshes even under severe hand occlusion.
+Complementing this, our \textit{anchor-and-track} strategy eliminates the dependency on fragile SfM pipelines, enabling stable 6D pose estimation on challenging in-the-wild videos where prior methods routinely fail.
+Extensive experiments on DexYCB, HO3D-v3, ARCTIC, and in-the-wild sequences confirm that \sysname{} achieves state-of-the-art accuracy with a 100\% success rate, producing simulation-ready digital twins that effectively bridge the gap between visual observation and physical simulation.

-\paragraph{Limitations and Future Work.} Despite these advancements, our framework inherently inherits limitations from the off-the-shelf foundation models used for depth estimation and initialization.
-Consequently, extreme scenarios that challenge these priors—such as transparent objects, highly reflective surfaces, or erratic camera motions—may lead to scale drift or tracking errors that our optimization cannot fully recover.
-Additionally, our current generative pipeline assumes rigid objects; extending this agentic approach to articulated or deformable objects remains a promising direction for future research.
-Nevertheless, we believe this work marks a significant step towards the scalable acquisition of embodied skills from the vast repository of internet video data.